VicidominiLab/BrightEyes-MCS/paper.md

 ---

-BrighEyes is the name of the project founded by the ERC in 2018 (Consolidator Grant, N. 818699).
+BrightEyes is the name of the project founded by the ERC in 2018 (Consolidator Grant, N. 818699).
 In this context, other open-source tools have been developed, like BrighEyes-TTM, an open-hardware time-tagging module [@Rossetta1], BrightEyes-ISM[@Zunino2], a python library for ISM data analysis.

 # System Architecture